drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Pharmacological Action of Compound 3a

-Compound 3a was further examined to assess its suitability as a lead.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/pharmacological-action-compound-3a-3385396f'><i class='fa fa-play' aria-hidden='true'></i></button>Compound 3a was further examined to assess its suitability as a lead.
 The compound showed some selectivity with respect of other aspartic proteases; it exhibited good potency in a cellular assay and proved to lower &beta;-amyloid in rat plasma after p.o. administration.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/bace_.png){: loading=lazy }